terrainthesky-hub/terrainthesky-hub.github.io/_posts/2022-5-1-Java-Test-and-Behavior-Driven-Development.md

 ---

 # The Water Cooler
 The Water Cooler is a job board that both companies and individuals can sign into.
 Companies can post job opportunities that they have, as well as create skill tests that may correspond to those openings.
-Individuals may search for and apply to jobs based on their location and type, as well as take posted skill tests that companies provide."
+Individuals may search for and apply to jobs based on their location and type, as well as take posted skill tests that companies provide.

 # Roles / Responsibilities
 * Implemented Test Driven Development with positive, negative, and mock tests with Java.